TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/security/mutual-tls/concepts.md

 The Management and worker environments usually do not share any secrets; thus a certificate with private keys encoded with secret in management Gateway will not be accessible to workers.

 To solve this issue, you need to set `security.private_certificate_encoding_secret`  in the MDCB configuration file to the same value as specified in your management Gateway configuration file.
 By knowing the original secret, MDCB will be able to decode private keys, and send them to client without password.
-Using a secure connection between worker Gateways and MDCB is required in this case.
+Using a secure connection between Data Plane Gateways and MDCB is required in this case.
 See MDCB setup page for use_ssl usage.

 ## Authorisation
 At the TLS level, authorisation means allowing only clients who provide client certificates that are verified and trusted by the server.